Chairman of the Board (film)

-Chairman of the Board is a 1998 American comedy film directed by Alex Zamm, and starring Carrot Top in his only lead role in a feature-length film.
-In the film, a surfer and inventor named Edison inherits and runs a billionaire's company.
-It was poorly received by both critics and audiences, and was a box office bomb.
+Chairman of the Board is a 1998 American comedy film directed by Alex Zamm, and starring Carrot Top in his sole feature-length lead role.
+The plot follows a surfer and inventor named Edison as he inherits and runs a billionaire's company.
+It was poorly received by both critics and audiences and was a box office bomb.
 Both Carrot Top and Raquel Welch received Golden Raspberry Award nominations for their roles in the film.

 Plot

-Edison (Carrot Top) is a poor, failed inventor and surf bum who's spent his rent money on another unsuccessful invention.
+Edison (Carrot Top) is a poor, failed inventor and surf bum who has spent his rent money on another unsuccessful invention.
 After failing to make money at a variety of jobs, Edison soon runs into a wealthy business magnate Armand McMillan (Jack Warden), whose car has broken down on the side of the road.
 After Edison uses his inventions to assist Armand, the old man becomes impressed with his ingenuity, and the two go surfing together and quickly become friends.
 When Armand passes away shortly thereafter, he leaves Edison 45% of the shares in his large invention corporation, and leaves Bradford (Larry Miller), his jealous nephew and only living relative, a surfboard as his only inheritance.
 Bradford attempts to derail Edison's success by stealing his formula for glow in the dark, which does not exist in the world of the film.
 Bradford shares it with a consumer who covers himself in it and alleges that Edison's prize invention—a portable TV/TV dinner combo—leaks radiation.
 When Edison reveals that radiation causes sickness and death, but not a literal glowing, the company is saved, Bradford is arrested, and Grace Kosik (Raquel Welch) makes a deal with the company to testify against Bradford.
 In the end, Edison appoints his girlfriend Natalie Stockwell (Courtney Thorne-Smith) to run the company.